 1. Sigma 18-35 f/1.8 DC HSM Art Lens

-The Sigma 18-35 f/1.8 is one of the most popular lenses due to its ability to keep an f/1.8 aperture regardless of the focal length you are using.
+The Sigma 18-35 f/1.8 continues to be one of the most popular lenses due to its ability to keep an f/1.8 aperture regardless of the focal length you are using.
 Most lenses start closing aperture the further you zoom in.
 This is a rare and expensive feature in other lenses, but it has its limitations.
-The main one is that this lens is made for APS-C sensors, leaving full frame camera users out of the game.
+The main one is that this lens is made for APS-C sensors, leaving full-frame camera users out of the game.

 2. Sigma 14-24mm f/2.8 DG HSM